bonomani/devmon/docs/TEMPLATES.md

 The index transform allows you to get the index value `4.3` as an OID value.
 You can use the REGSUB transform to further extract the `3` value

-### MATCH or (REINDEX-INDEX-MATCH) transform
+### MATCH transform
+This transform allow the `targetOID` to have :
+1. For index: An incremental index, starting from 1
+2. For value: The index of the matched `sourceOID` value

-This transform addresses the issue found in MIBs that mix different data types in just two columns.
+This transform addresses an issue found in MIBs that mix different data types in just two columns.
 It either separates these mixed tables into distinct ones or rearranges them to have more columns.
 For example, the MIB for the TRIDIUM building management system contains a table